 Ligeia Mare, shown here in a false-colour image from the international Cassini mission, is the second largest known body of liquid on Saturn's moon Titan.
 It measures roughly 420 km x 350 km and its shorelines extend for over 3,000 km.
-It is filled with liquid hydrocarbons, such as ethane and methane.
+It is filled with liquid methane.

 The mosaic shown here is composed from synthetic aperture radar images from flybys between February 2006 and April 2007.